miwipe/ngsLCA/README.md

 Parameters:

-path -- working directory containing all lca fiels
+path -- working directory containing all lca files

 func -- functions that will be performed; default: NMDS, group, rarefy, heatmap; other option: stratplot (recommend only            when metadata are ages)